xorbitsai/xorbits/doc/source/user_guide/storage_backend.rst

 Examples of local filesystem are local disk or mmap; and distributed filesystems are systems like JuiceFS and Alluxio.

-local
+Local
 ^^^^^

-Suppose you want to use the `/tmp`` directory on your local disk as the storage backend.
+Suppose you want to use the `/tmp` directory on your local disk as the storage backend.
 You should create a YAML configuration file named `file.yml` which specify `backends` and `root_dirs`.

 .. code-block:: yaml